ispg-group/aiidalab-ispg/README.md

-# AiiDALab ISPG applications
+# AiiDAlab ISPG applications

 ATMOSPEC - automatic ab initio workflow for UV/VIS spectroscopy of atmospherically relevant molecules.

 ## Installation

-This Jupyter-based app is intended to be run with [AiiDAlab](https://www.materialscloud.org/aiidalab).
+This Jupyter-based app is intended to be run within the [AiiDAlab environment](https://www.materialscloud.org/aiidalab).

-If you already run AiiDaLab, you can install the latest version from Github by running the following command from within the AiiDAlab Docker container.
+If you already run AiiDAlab you can install the latest version from Github by running the following command from within the AiiDAlab Docker container.
 ```
 aiidalab install aiidalab-ispg@git+https://github.com/danielhollas/aiidalab-ispg.git@main
 ```

-See below for complete installation instructions.
+See below for complete installation instructions on local machine.

 ## Usage